Matteo Pessina: The Chelsea-supporting, ballet-loving student helping Atalanta get over Papu Gomez | Goal.com

 The challenge now, of course, will be to deliver against even grander rivals when Atalanta host Real Madrid in the first leg of their Champions League last-16 clash in Bergamo on Wednesday night.

 He will not shy away from the challenge, though.
-On the contrary, he will relish it.
+On the contrary, he will relish it, particularly as he will be going up against another one of his idols in Toni Kroos.

 Such a transient existence would have broken many young footballers, yet he made it work for him.
 He learned, he improved, he succeeded.